Enrico Scotta: Early life and education

 Enrico Scotta was born in 1949 in Perugia, Italy, where he studied at the Accademia di Belle Arti.
 He qualified in drawing, painting and ceramics, and later trained in the restoration of paintings.

-Since 1998 he has been based in Radebeul, Germany, (near Dresden) where his gallery is located.
+Since 1998 he has been based in Radebeul, Germany (near Dresden), where his gallery is located.

 Artistic career

 Scotta's paintings and sculptures are inspired by the archetypal myths and symbols of different cultures, and by female beauty and its association with creation and regeneration.
 These often-symbolic representations draw upon the physical and historical qualities of natural materials and man-made artefacts.

 Scotta was initially inspired by the frescoes, paintings and historic monuments from the Etruscan, Roman, medieval and Renaissance past of Perugia.
 His early works draw mainly on European myths.
-Later, during his long stay in Latin America, his studies of pre-Hispanic history and cultures in Mexico and Peru strongly influenced his works.
+Later, during his long stay in Latin America, his studies of pre-Columbian history and cultures in Mexico and Peru strongly influenced his works.
 One example of this is the extensive art project "O Povo do Sol e o Povo da Escuridão" (The people of the Sun; the People of the Darkness), which focuses on ancient Aztec civilisation, its myths, its gods, and its total destruction during the Spanish conquest.

 The Brazilian Brooklin News noted on the exhibition of this project that "Enrico Scotta captured the attention of everyone, collectors and critics, for the perfection of his technique and his inventive spirit.
 For this exhibition he was honoured with the award 'Super Cap de Ouro' [as the Brazilian 'Artist of the year']."

 Another cycle of paintings inspired by Aztec culture is Scotta's lunar cycle "Ilhuicatl Meztli" (The Celestial Path of the Moon), comprising eight round canvases.
 The Moon Goddess represents the waxing and waning phases of the moon, together with many of the associated Aztec symbols.
 This cycle of paintings uses the female goddess to symbolise the generative power of the Universe, which Scotta stated as, "La femminilità è l'espressione divina della creazione universale." ("Woman is the divine expression of universal creation.")